 Prerequisite: Math 120 and Math 125 with grades of C, or appropriate skill level demonstrated through the math placement process.
-Lecture, 3 hours.
+Lecture.
+3 hours.

-This course covers trigonometric and inverse trigonometric functions, solving triangles, proving trigonometric identities, solving trigonometric equations, complex numbers including De Moivre's theorem and polar coordinates.
+This course studies trigonometric functions, their inverses and their graphs, identities and proofs related to trigonometric expressions, trigonometric equations, solving right triangles, solving triangles using the Law of Cosines and the Law of Sines, polar coordinates, introduction to vectors, and complex numbers including De Moivre's theorem and polar coordinates.